gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 framework: minimal
 css: stylesheets/stylesheet.css
 pandoc: pandoc -t html5 --standalone --section-divs --template=template_github.html rpi_initial_setup.md -o rpi_initial_setup.html
-tags: rpi, setup, guide
+tags: rpi, setup, guide, secure
 ---

 # RPi Initial Setup Guide

 # Description

 This guides the user through creation of a MicroSD image and then initial setup of the Raspberry Pi.
 It is necessary to have either a wired or WiFi network to complete this guide.
 Once a well functioning and secure Pi is completed, the user will save the image.
+Notice that a large part of this guide deals with security.
+Security is a primary concern when connecting things to the Internet.

 # Parts List